Manu10744/esp32-edge-energy-measurement/README.md

   - Metric 1: total energy consumption (= counter)
   - Metric 2: energy consumption compared to last measurement (= gauge)
 - [ ] Deploy the exporter for the ESP32 and expand the grafana dashboard with a panel for the ESP32 exporter
-  - Goal: 2 running exporters, 2 panels in grafana
+  - Goal: 2 running exporters exposing the real data, 2 panels in grafana visualizing it
 - [x] Send the measured current to the client as well, not just the consumed energy.
   - This will require sending structured data => Implement protocolbuffers
 - [ ] [__UDP CLIENT__] Use the directory service providing info about the measurement node's IP